quonaro/specula/docs/STANDALONE.md

 ## Getting Started

-### Option 1: Use from GitHub CDN (Recommended)
+### Option 1: Use from jsDelivr CDN (Recommended)

-The easiest way to use Specula is to load it directly from GitHub:
+The easiest way to use Specula is to load it from jsDelivr CDN, which supports CORS:

 ```html
 <!DOCTYPE html>